ValeryCelery/Microsoft-Windows-95-Pygame-Edition/README.md

 ### ABOUT

 "Microsoft Windows 95 Pygame Edition" is a recreation of an original product "Microsoft Windows 95", made in Python using the library ``pygame``.
 The project's goal is to try and make it near-identical to the original product.
 I try hard to make it possible.
 While I cannot really recreate the monolithic kernel, I can at least recreate the UI, apps, etc.

+### PROGRESS

+undone, literally baby steps into making it.